AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data security/Configure a whitelist or an ECS security group for an ApsaraDB for MongoDB instance.md

 # Configure a whitelist or an ECS security group for an ApsaraDB for MongoDB instance

-This topic describes how to configure a whitelist or an ECS security group for an ApsaraDB for MongoDB instance.
-After you create an ApsaraDB for MongoDB instance, you must configure an IP whitelist or add an ECS security group to allow access from authorized devices only.
-The default IP whitelist contains only the IP address 127.0.0.1, which indicates that no devices can access the ApsaraDB for MongoDB instance.
+This topic describes how to configure an IP address whitelist or an ECS security group for an ApsaraDB for MongoDB instance.
+After you create an ApsaraDB for MongoDB instance, you must configure an IP address whitelist or add an ECS security group to allow access only from authorized devices.
+The default whitelist contains only the IP address 127.0.0.1, which indicates that no devices can access the ApsaraDB for MongoDB instance.

 When you add an ECS security group, make sure that the ApsaraDB for MongoDB instance has the same network type as the ECS instances in the ECS security group.
-If both the ApsaraDB for MongoDB instance and ECS instances have the VPC network type, make sure that they reside in the same VPC.
+If both the ApsaraDB for MongoDB instance and ECS instances are of the VPC type, make sure that they reside in the same VPC.

--   Before the first time you use an ApsaraDB for MongoDB instance, you must configure a whitelist for it.
-After you configure the whitelist, the connection addresses of the instance appear on the **Basic Information** and **Database Connection** pages.
+-   Before you use an ApsaraDB for MongoDB instance for the first time, you must configure a whitelist for the instance.
+After you configure the whitelist, the endpoints of the instance appear on the **Basic Information** and **Database Connection** pages.
--   Whitelists make your ApsaraDB for MongoDB instance more secure.
+-   Whitelists make your ApsaraDB for MongoDB instances more secure.
 We recommend that you maintain the whitelists on a regular basis.

-## Configure an IP whitelist for a standalone, replica set, or sharded cluster instance
+## Configure an IP address whitelist for a standalone instance, replica set instance, or sharded cluster instance

 1. Log on to the [ApsaraDB for MongoDB console](https://mongodb.console.aliyun.com/).